-Roughly 90% of all solar panels are manufactured in Asia2, making the transportation of hardware a notable part of our environmental impact.
-Most of our shipping occurs on ocean liners, the lowest-emitting conventional form of transportation.
+The transportation of hardware is a notable part of our environmental impact.
+Most of our shipping occurs on ocean liners, the lowest-emitting form of conventional transportation.
 Our logistics and transportation are handled exclusively by third party providers.
-As such, the greenhouse gas (GHG) emissions associated with product transport are considered Scope 3 emissions, per the GHG Protocol.3
+As such, the greenhouse gas (GHG) emissions associated with product transport are considered Scope 3 emissions, per the GHG Protocol.1

 Despite the exclusion of transportation-related emissions from our GHG inventory, we recognize that these emissions are part of our company's value chain and relevant to the net emissions footprint of our products.
-We are therefore working to reduce these emissions by optimizing our internal processes to reduce air shipping as much as possible.
+We are therefore working to reduce these emissions by sourcing as much domestic content as possible (as discussed further below) and optimizing our internal processes to reduce air shipping as much as possible.
 We carefully review each supplier to ensure they comply with all applicable environmental laws and regulations.